Centinel-Risk-Protocol/eliza-plugin-centinel/README.md

 📦 Core Actions

 1.🛡️ GET_PULSE_REPORT (Routine Check)
-Cost: 1 Free/day or $2 USD.
+*  Cost: One Free/day or $2 USD.
-Output: Immediate solvency score, HF check, and maintenance recommendations.
+*  Output: Immediate solvency score, Health Factor (HF) check, and maintenance recommendations.
-Context: Used for periodic health monitoring.
-Compliance: Generates a private URL with an institutional terminal view.

- JSON *The access_url is ephemeral and expires in 24h for security."
+*  Security Note: Generates a private URL with an institutional terminal view.
+The access_url is ephemeral and expires in 24h.

  <details>
 <summary><b>Click  for all JSON details in GET_PULSE_REPORT</b></summary>